Updated for 2023

 • Trust

 Other than that, the name of your Limited Liability Company must include only words that are legal and non-offensive.
-The name must also contain the words “Limited Liability Co,” or “LLC,” “Ltd. Liability Company,” or some other type of abbreviation.
+The name must also contain the words:

-Step 2: Hire a registered agent (required)
+Step 2: Appoint a registered agent

 Once you’ve chosen a name for your LLC, you must select a North Carolina registered agent.

 Your registered agent is a person or professional services business who agrees to be your point of contact with the state.
 This person or business will receive government notices on behalf of your business.
-For example, your registered agent will receive the subpoena or court papers at the designated office address if your business is sued.
-P.O. boxes are not accepted.

 • Your street address becomes public if it’s your principal place of business.

-• You may receive more marketing or junk mail from companies that purchase public mailing lists from the secretary of state.
+• You may receive more marketing or junk mail from companies that purchase public mailing lists from the Secretary of State.

-• Anytime you move, you’ll have to update your mailing address with the secretary of state and pay applicable fees.
+• Anytime you move, you’ll have to update your mailing address with the Secretary of State and pay applicable fees.

-Step 3: File the North Carolina LLC articles of organization
+Step 3: File the North Carolina LLC Articles of Organization

 • Your business name